jch00oo/CAA-Data-Analysis-Project/README.md

 ----
 ## Engagement Among Clickers

-We defined active engagement as the number of clicks more than or equal to half of the number of newsletters delivered in the past 12 months; since there were 14 issues from 09/2019-09/2020, we define active engagement as >= 7 clicks in the past year.

-Then we define repeat clickers as those who clicked on the CalCon Newsletters more than or equal to 7 times in the past 12 months.
+We defined active engagement as >= 7 clicks in the past year and repeat clickers as those who clicked on the CalCon Newsletters more than or equal to 7 times in the past 12 months.

 Before we look into the entities of all clickers and repeat clickers, we find that there are issues with the data on repeated records on clicks and around 10 percent of missing values of clickers information.